bodoque007/Spring-BOOT/README.md

 The two following are the main and most complete projects, each with their own README:

 - **RESTAPI:** Most significant project, showcasing the implementation of a basic REST API with its corresponding CRUD HTTP methods.
-It too implements CSV data loading, testing with Mockito and JUnit.
+It too implements CSV data loading, testing with Mockito and JUnit and caching with Redis.
 - **crudMVCDemo:** Comprehensive CRUD application with MVC architecture.

 Additionally, there are other small practice projects, each with their own README too: